Keeping a dog

 If your dog sleeps outside, ensure it has a covered shelter to protect it from wind, sun and rain and that it has warm bedding for winter.

-- place your dog in a dark room or enclosed area
+- place your dog in a secure enclosed area (for example, inside the house)

 - take your dog to another home where the noise won’t be heard